-This handbook provides you with basic information that you will need in order to successfully participate in the life of the school.
+Welcome back for the 2021-22 school year.
+It is wonderful to have everyone returning to Fillmore Central full time!
+This handbook provides you with basic information that you will need in order to successfully participate daily at school.
 Please read it carefully and do not hesitate to contact me or a teacher if you have questions.
 You should be aware of the fact that this handbook is not all-inclusive as there may be incidents that will occur that will not be covered in this document.
 However, we will always do our best to be honest and understanding when dealing with every student at Fillmore Central.

 Remember that much of what you accomplish this year is up to you.
 We will do everything possible to assist you on this journey, but you should take advantage of every opportunity that this school has to offer.
-If you work hard, are responsible and respectful, great things will happen.
+Conan O'Brien's quote says it best: "If you work hard and you're kind, amazing things will happen."
 Welcome back and have a great year!